 GDPR also mandates protecting secondary personal information such as customers’ ethnic origin, political opinions, race, and religious beliefs.
 To do so, organisations must classify this data and set the proper permissions across digital assets.
 Classification determines who can access this data so that it’s not misused.
 Only then can they avoid disclosing private consumer information and costly data breaches.

 - Locate and audit data.
 Before classification, administrators must identify where data is stored and the rules that affect it.

 - Create a classification policy.
-To stay compliant, create data classification standards and procedures to define the way organisations store and transfer sensitive data.
+To stay compliant, create data classification standards and procedures to define how your organisation stores and transfers sensitive data.

 - Organise and prioritise data.
-With prioritisation, the organisation can determine data classification and the permissions to access it.
+With prioritisation, your organisation can determine data classification and the permissions to access it.

 Here are some examples of data sensitivity that could be categorised as high, medium, and low.

-- High sensitivity: Suppose that your company collects credit card numbers as a payment method from customers buying products.
-This data should have strict authorisation controls, auditing to detect access requests, and encryption applied data is stored and transmitted.
+- High sensitivity: Suppose your company collects credit card numbers as a payment method from customers buying products.
+This data should have strict authorisation controls, auditing to detect access requests, and encryption applied to stored and transmitted data.
 A data breach would likely cause harm to both the customer and the organisation, so it should be classified as highly sensitive with strict cybersecurity controls.

 - Medium sensitivity: For every third-party vendor, you have a contract with signatures executing an agreement.
 This data would not harm customers, but it still is sensitive information describing business details.
 These files could be considered medium sensitive.

 - Low sensitivity: Data for public consumption could be considered low sensitivity.
 For example, marketing material published on your site would not need strict controls since it’s publicly available and created for a general audience.